Grapycal/Grapycal/backend/docs/source/contribution_guide/project_overview.rst

 /backend
 ^^^^^^^^^^^^^^^^^

 The backend folder is the python package of Grapycal.
-When you run `python -m grapycal`, a GrapycalApp (``src/grapycal/app.py``) starts and creates two processes, the workspace (``src/grapycal/core/workspace.py``) and the HTTP server.
+When you run `grapycal`, a GrapycalApp (``src/grapycal/app.py``) starts and creates two processes, the workspace (``src/grapycal/core/workspace.py``) and the HTTP server.
 The folder ``src/grapycal/sobjects`` contains the definition of all SObjects.
 The folder ``src/grapycal/extension`` contains management code of extensions (but not the code of extensions themselves).

 /frontend
 ^^^^^^^^^^^^^^^^^